 - 1. Notifying parent(s)/guardians(s) - 2.
 Disciplinary conference. - 3.
 Withholding or privileges. - 4.
 Temporary removal from the classroom. - 5.
 Return of property or restitution for lost, stolen, or damaged property. - 6.
 In-school suspension.
-The building principal or designee shall ensure that the student is properly supervised. - After-school detention or Saturday detention provided the student's parent/guardian has been notified.
+The building principal or designee shall ensure that the student is properly supervised. - 7.
+After-school detention or Saturday detention provided the student's parent/guardian have been notified.
 If transportation arrangements cannot be agreed upon, an alternative disciplinary measure must be used.
 The student must be supervised by the detaining teacher or the building principal or designee. - 8.
 Seizure of contraband; confiscation and temporary retention of personal property that was used to violate this policy or school disciplinary rules. - 9.
-Suspension of bus riding privileges in accordance with Board policy 7:220, Bus Conduct. - Out-of-school suspensions from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
-A student who has been suspended may also be restricted from being on school grounds and at school activities. - 11.
-Expulsion from school and all school activities for a definite period not to exceed 2 calendar years in accordance with Board policy 7:210, Expulsion Procedures.
-A student who has been expelled may also be restricted from being on school grounds and at school activities. - 12.
+Suspension of bus riding privileges in accordance with Board policy 7:220, Bus Conduct. - 10.
+Out-of-school suspensions from school and all school activities in accordance with Board policy 7:200, Suspension Procedures.
+A student who has been suspended will also be restricted from being on school grounds and at school activities. - Expulsion from school and all school activities for a definite period not to exceed 2 calendar years in accordance with Board policy 7:210, Expulsion Procedures.
+A student who has been expelled will also be restricted from being on school grounds and at school activities. - 12.
 Transfer to an alternative program if the student is expelled or otherwise qualifies for the transfer under State law.
-The transfer shall be in the manner provided in Article 13A or 13B of the School Code. - 13.
+The transfer shall be in the manner provided in Article 13A or 13B of the School Code, in accordance with Board Policy 9:215, Alternative Placement Procedures.
+A student must not be denied transfer because of the expulsion, except where the transfer would cause a threat to the safety of the students or staff in the alternative program. - 13.
 Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, including but not limited to, illegal drugs (controlled substances), "look-alikes," alcohol, or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.

 The above list of disciplinary measures is a range of options that will not always be applicable in every case.
-In some circumstances, it may not be possible to avoid suspending or expelling a student because behavioral interventions, other than a suspension and expulsion, will not be appropriate and available, and the only reasonable and practical way to resolve the threat and/or address the disruption is a suspension or expulsion.
+In some circumstances, it may not be possible to avoid suspending or expelling a student because behavioral interventions, other than a suspension and expulsion, will not be appropriate and available, and the only reasonable and practical way to resolve the threat and/or address the safety issue or disruption is a suspension or expulsion Students enrolled in the District's State-funded preschool program(s) may be temporarily removed or transitioned to a new program in accordance with federal and State law.
+State law prohibits the expulsion of students from the program(s).